 - 23. Equipment to clean up spillages must be quickly accessible in all solvent handling and storage areas. - 24.
-The operator shall maintain records incorporating details of all maintenance, testing, repair work carried out on each dry cleaning machine and the scales used to weigh the loads, along with details of training required under condition 6.
+The operator shall maintain records incorporating details of all maintenance, testing, repair work carried out on each dry cleaning machine and the scales used to weigh the loads, along with details of training required under condition 7.
 The records shall be available within 7 days upon request by the regulator. - 25.
-Spares and consumables in particular, those subject to continual wear shall be held on site, or should be available at short notice from guaranteed suppliers, so that plant breakdowns can be rectified rapidly. - 26.
-Where a continuous PER monitoring device has been fitted for health and safety reasons, it shall be maintained and calibrated in accordance with the manufacturers recommendations.
-As a high reading on the monitor indicates leaks and other malfunctions which have lead to the release of PER, then this will also indicate potential non compliance with the environmental requirements of this permit.
+Spares and consumables in particular, those subject to continual wear shall be held on site, or should be available at short notice from guaranteed suppliers, so that plant breakdowns can be rectified rapidly.